Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Introduction

-Very recently, Mamba \cite{gu_mamba_2023}, a novel variant of structured state space models (SSMs) has been introduced for computationally efficient modeling of long sequences in natural language processing (NLP) through selective state spaces.
+Very recently, Mamba \cite{gu_mamba_2023}, a novel variant of structured state space models (SSMs) \cite{gu2021efficiently, gu2021combining} has been introduced for computationally efficient modeling of long sequences in natural language processing (NLP) through selective state spaces.
 As opposed to Transformers, the compute cost of Mamba scales linearly with sequence length, while preserving the ability to model long-range dependencies.
-In particular, SSMs take in a $1D$ input sequence, where each element of the array can interact with any of the previously scanned elements through a low-dimensional hidden state.
+In particular, SSMs take in a $1$-D input sequence, where each element of the array can interact with any of the previously scanned elements through a low-dimensional hidden state.
 Some early work in adapting SSMs with selective state spaces to visual representation learning \cite{yu_vmamba_2024,zhu_visionmamba_2024} have demonstrated promising results in model efficiency and scalability.
+Despite being less explored, SSMs have immense potential in dense prediction tasks such as image restoration, especially at high resolutions due to two key factors.
+First, high-resolution reconstruction often requires efficient modeling of long-range pixel dependencies, a capability lacking in traditional CNNs.
+Second, as the input dimension increases, compute and memory efficiency become essential.
+The quadratic scaling of standard self-attention is prohibitive even on contemporary state-of-the-art GPUs at high resolutions.